 Turning on the permissive slug generation settings, and adding markdown to a title.
 I suspect it will work fine, but might lead to an unexpected slug.
 However, users can always edit the slug manually.
 If it doesn't break anything, then I think it's acceptable to simply make a note of this in the documentation.

-#11 Updated by David Juhasz 6 months ago
+#11 Updated by David Juhasz almost 4 years ago

 I'm getting a Fatal Error when I try and do a CSV import via the web interface: